neuroinformatics-unit/movement/docs/source/index.md

 ::::

 :::{admonition} Chat with us!
 We welcome your questions and suggestions.
-Join our [zulip chat](https://neuroinformatics.zulipchat.com/#narrow/stream/406001-Movement/topic/Welcome!) to interact with the team.
+Join us on [zulip](https://neuroinformatics.zulipchat.com/#narrow/stream/406001-Movement/topic/Welcome!) to chat with the team.
 :::

 ## Status